yopdog/test22/Liberland-constitution.md

 * **§VI.2** The Assembly may extend or shorten its session with a simple majority vote of the overall number of Assembly Representatives.
 * **§VI.3** The Assembly may reconvene at any time whatsoever upon the call of the Assembly Speaker sua sponte or upon request of one-fifth of the overall number of Assembly Representatives.
 * **§VI.4.** The enforcement of Bills passed by the Assembly shall remain exclusivily the responsibilaty of the Cantons and the people of the Free Republic of Liberland.
-* **§VI.5.** The United Cantons Assembly shall facilitate the registration of Cantons.
- * **§VI.5(1).** The United Cantons Assembly shall be obligated to register Cantons that meet the Registration Requirements described in Article VI.
 * **§VI.6.** The Assembly shall consist of thirty Assembly Representatives, representing their respective Cantons
  * **§VI.6(1)** Each Canton shall be in charge of choosing it's own Representatives.
 The number of Representatives sent by each Canton shall be proportional to the number of Citizens who hold membership in each of the registered Cantons.
  * **§VI.6(2)** All Representatives must be Citizens.